Skip to content

 In East Ayrshire the Adult Protection Committee is a partnership between:

-• East Ayrshire Health & Social Care Partnership
+• East Ayrshire Health and Social Care Partnership

 • East Ayrshire Council